-The hybrid search systems of which we are aware either all require structured queries rather than free-form queries [1, 15-17], require a "keyword-based structured query language" [18], or require queries that are an extension of formal conjunctive queries [19, 20].
+The hybrid search systems of which we are aware either all require structured queries rather than free-form queries [1, 13-15], require a "keyword-based structured query language" [16], or require queries that are an extension of formal conjunctive queries [17, 18].
 The structured query hybrid systems do, however, have retrieval and ranking mechanisms similar to those in HyKSS.
-The authors of [15] present an adaption of the vector space model for hybrid search that weights annotated concepts in documents according to a TF/IDF scheme.
+The authors of [13] present an adaption of the vector space model for hybrid search that weights annotated concepts in documents according to a TF/IDF scheme.
 The form-based query system of K-Search [1] is similar to the advanced form interface of HyKSS, but does not include negations.
 By default, results must satisfy a hard semantic filter and are ranked according to keyword score, which is comparable in concept to the Keyword - Hard Semantics technique in our experiments.
 GoNTogle [1] allows users to return the intersection or union of keyword and semantic search results.
 For semantic ranking, GoNTogle considers the number of tokens in the document that the annotation covers, the total number of tokens in the document, and the number of ontology classes involved in query execution.
 Like HyKSS, GoNTogle combines the semantic score with the keyword with linear interpolation, but with pre-set weights.

-The authors of [16] leverage semantic annotations in the context of existing search engines.
-They use a generalization of the PageRank algorithm, Object-Rank, which allows the ranking process to include objects in addition to pages.
+The authors of [14] leverage semantic annotations in the context of existing search engines.
+They use a generalization of the PageRank algorithm, ObjectRank, which allows the ranking process to include objects in addition to pages.
 In an offline step the system processes ontological reasoning and generates HTML pages for each object.
 The system then transforms formal structured queries into a sequence of standard web search queries and combines results.
 Experiments show that the approach performs well in terms of precision and recall.

-In addition to hybrid search, CE^2 [19] and Semplore [20] show viability for large-scale applications.
+In addition to hybrid search, CE^2 [17] and Semplore [18] show viability for large-scale applications.
 CE has a unified framework that includes both RDF data and documents.
 Preliminary results show increased precision over keyword and semantic search while maintaining acceptable response times with millions of triples.

-Although not a hybrid system, PowerAqua [21, 22] has a number of similarities with HyKSS.
+Although not a hybrid system, PowerAqua [19] has a number of similarities with HyKSS.
 It accepts a natural language query and returns annotations from various public structured knowledge repositories as answers.
 In its search for relevant annotations, PowerAqua considers multiple ontologies and maps ontologies together, relying on syntactic label similarities, semantic similarities in ontology hierarchies and WordNet, and some heuristics.
-PowerAqua, by itself, is a semantic search system, although Fernandez, et al. [11] discuss combining PowerAqua with the work of Castells, et al. [15] to construct a cross-ontology hybrid search system.
+PowerAqua, by itself, is a semantic search system, although Fernandez, et al. [9] discuss combining PowerAqua with the work of Castells, et al. [13] to construct a cross-ontology hybrid search system.
 The cross-ontology mechanism in HyKSS is, in many ways, simpler than the mechanism used in PowerAqua.
 Similar to PowerAqua, HyKSS combines ontologies dynamically at runtime to answer a user query.
 In contrast, HyKSS can rely on data frames within extraction ontologies, along with a series of simple heuristics, to determine ontological context.
-PowerAqua relies instead on labels and the structure of ontologies without data frames to discover similarities.
-However, a significant strength of the PowerAqua approach is its open domain strategy.
-Whereas HyKSS relies on ontologies and data frames that have been crafted for specific search domains that extraction-ontology developers deem to be of interest, PowerAqua generally is able to build its cross-ontology queries from a much larger pool of ontologies.
-HyKSS would certainly be a more viable solution if it likewise could draw from a larger set of underlying extraction ontologies.
+PowerAqua is not as fortunate and relies instead on labels and the structure of ontologies without data frames to discover similarities.